 – There are no weight-based divisions meaning the weights of the wrestlers are not equal.

 – A wrestler who becomes the champion in two consecutive seasons or who has some outstanding achievements becomes the yokozuna.
 The yokozuna has the highest ranking among all the sumo wrestlers.
-Below yokozuna there is ozeki, sekiwake and kamisubi.
+Below Yokozuna there is ozeki, sekiwake, and komusubi.

 – There are only six sumo tournaments a year and each tournament lasts for 2 weeks.
-3 of the tournaments take place in Tokyo (Jan, May, Sept.) where the sumo museum is located (Ryogoku Kokugihan).
-The other tournaments take place in Osaka (March), Nagoya (July) and Fukuoka (November).
-The last day of the tournament has the matches of the top wrestlers it is called senshusaku (the pleasure of 1000 seasons).
+3 of the tournaments take place in Tokyo (Jan, May, Sept.) where the sumo museum is located (Ryogoku Kokugikan).
+The other tournaments take place in Osaka (March), Nagoya (July), and Fukuoka (November).
+The last day of the tournament has the matches of the top wrestlers.
+It is called senshuraku (the pleasure of 1000 seasons).

 – Just like the geisha system one cannot become a sumo wrestler on his own.
-He must belong to a sumo house and enter the sumo house in the young age where all of his expenses are paid.
+He must belong to a sumo house and enter the sumo house at a young age where all of his expenses are paid.

 – Junior sumo wrestlers must wake up at 5 am.
 Sumo wrestlers cannot have breakfast.
 They have to take a siesta after a bug lunch.
 Junior members must live in the dorms of the sumo house they belong to.